-Acknowledgements: Thanks to Katharine Abraham and Ed Glaeser for many helpful comments on an earlier draft.
+Acknowledgements: A special thanks to Katharine Abraham and Ed Glaeser for many helpful comments.
+Thanks also to our editor (Jim Stock) and BPEA conference participants for their remarks.
 For the financial assistance that made it possible to conduct our Global Survey of Working Arrangements (G-SWA), we gratefully acknowledge the European Bank for Reconstruction and Development, the Asociación Mexicana de Cultura A.C., the Becker Friedman Institute at the University of Chicago, the ifo Institute, King's College London, the Smith Richardson Foundation, and the Templeton Foundation.